nileshkhonde/algorithms/src/stats.md

 Representation -
 Scattered dots - shows relationship between two variables.
 Histogram - shows data density as bin/bar are higher when data density is more.
 Shows mode with highest height
+            If data is too skewed we use transformations so that it fits in the graph. e.g. log to base 10.
+Intensity map - darker colors used to show higher number vs lighter color.
+Stacked Barplot - within bar it shows different colors to represent different data.